jgrassler/talks/monasca-onboarding/README.md

   macros (`include(<filename>)` is probably the most useful.

 * `img/` shared images for use in both presentations.
-Use paths relative to the repository's root directory to reference them. *.dia will automatically converted to *.PNG by the Makefile (use a `.png` extension for PNG files that do not need conversion).
+Use paths relative to the repository's root directory to reference them. `*.dia` will be automatically converted to `*.PNG` by the Makefile (use a `.png` extension for PNG files that do not need conversion).

 * `cmd/` commands as they appear on slides.